Protein powder for losing weight and building muscles

 Multi-component protein powders are mixtures of two or more different protein powders, to which additives are often added.
 An example of this is carnitine, an ammonia compound essential for the cell's energy metabolism.
 Carnitine can be eaten by meat eaters, but it does not occur in plant nutrients.

-However, this is not a cause of concern for vegans and vegetarians, since carnitine can be synthesized by the body itself from the amino acids lysine and methionine.
-For this, it needs vitamin C, vitamin B6, niacin and iron as co-factors.
+However, this is not a cause of concern for vegans and vegetarians, since carnitine can be synthesised by the body itself from the amino acids lysine and methionine.
+For this, it needs vitamin C, vitamin B6, niacin, and iron as co-factors.